How the vCon MCP Server is Built

 Security is handled at multiple levels:

-Data protection includes encryption at rest in the database and encryption in transit over the network.
-Plugins can add redaction to hide sensitive information before returning data.
+**Data protection** includes encryption at rest in Supabase and TLS in transit.
+Plugins can add redaction to hide sensitive information before returning data; the response shape stays the same so clients don't need to know whether redaction was applied.

 The vCon MCP Server's architecture balances simplicity, performance, and extensibility.
 The layered design separates concerns, making the code easier to understand and maintain.
 The normalized database schema ensures efficient queries and scalability.
 The plugin system allows extending functionality without modifying core code.